Anduril97/MPVClean/README.md

 ```
 # Buttons

-like the built-in script, some buttons may accept multiple mouse actions, here is a list:
+The buttons on the OSC bar have multiple functions depending on how you interact with them:

 ## Seekbar
-* Left mouse button: seek to chosen position.
+* Left mouse button: jump to chosen position.
-* Right mouse button: seek to the head of chosen chapter
+* Right mouse button: jump to the head of chosen chapter (if there are chapters)
 ## Playlist back/forward buttons
 * Left mouse button: play previous/next file.
 * Right mouse button: show playlist.